Foreign Exchange and Interest Rates A - Z

 GBP/ Sonia Interest Rate Benchmark SONIA is administered by the Bank of England and is published at 09:00 the following working day in London.

 JPY Bank of Japan calculates and publishes TONAR.
-Click here for the Bank of Japan: TONAR
+Click here for Bank of Japan: TONAR (English)

-CHF: Swiss Average Rate Overnight (SARON) is an average of overnight interest rates which refer to the Swiss franc CHF.
+CHF: Swiss Average Rate Overnight (SARON) is an average of overnight rates that refer to Swiss francs CHF.
 Click here.

 NZD: RBNZ OCR - Reserve Bank of New Zealand Official Cash Rate.
 RBNZ OCR - observations